thomasWeise/aitoa/book/comparing/time/README.md

 That being said, I personally prefer to **measure both FEs and clock time**.
 This way, we are on the safe side.

-### Two Performance Indicators

-Unfortunately, many optimization problems are computationally hard.
-If we want to guarantee that we can solve them to optimality, this would often incur an unacceptably long runtime.
-Assume that an algorithm&nbsp;$\mathcal{A}$ can solve a problem instance in one million years while algorithm&nbsp;$\mathcal{B}$ only needs fifty.
-In a practical scenario, usually neither is useful nor acceptable and the fact that&nbsp;$\mathcal{B}$ is better than&nbsp;$\mathcal{A}$ would not matter.^[From a research perspective, it does matter, though.]

-As briefly mentioned in [@sec:approximationOfTheOptimum], heuristic and metaheuristic optimization algorithms offer a trade-off between runtime and solution quality.
-This means we can define two types of performance indicators.

-1. The solution quality we can get within a pre-defined time.
-2. The time we need to get reach a pre-defined solution quality.

-With *solution quality*, we of course mean the objective value of the best solution discovered, and *time* is used in the sense of the time measure we have chosen.